gdumani/Membersonly/README.md

 ## Getting started

-- To clone and run the application locally, use the following steps:
+To clone and run the application locally, use the following steps:
 - Clone the repository from GitHub, using the `git clone` command.
-- Create the new application and switch to its folder using `$cd folder name`.
+- Create the new application and switch to its folder `$cd folder name`.
 - Run `bundle` in the terminal to install the gems.
 - Run `rails server` to connect to the server.
 - Visit http://localhost:3000 to verify the connection.